The George Papadopoulos file: a timeline

 [DoJ] notes: The government notes that the official forwarded defendant Papadopoulos’s email to another Campaign official (without including defendant Papadopoulos) and stated: “Let[’]s discuss.
 We need someone to communicate that DT is not doing these trips.
 It should be someone low level in the campaign so as not to send any signal.”

 May 25: Tweet by Nagi Idris shows Papadopoulos among LCILP delegation on visit to Link Campus University in Italy.
+(It’s unclear whether this was a meeting in May, or a photo of the earlier meeting on March 14.)

 May 27–28: Two-day visit to Greece by President Putin.